C-F-4/Dictionary/README.md

 # TTS Dictionary
-An Open-Source Desktop Dictionary Application created using Java Programming Language with GUI Support
+An Open-Source Desktop Dictionary Application created using Java Programming Language with GUI and TTS Support

 ### Platform Support:
 It should work on All Desktops with Java(Windows & Linux).
 GUI may differ.